Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 POST WAR:

 Reinholt arrived Norway with cargo in Febr.-1946.
 Sold in 1965 by Ivarans to "Bulet" State Economic Enterprise, Bulgaria, renamed Topaz.
+According to Uboat.net (external link), she was sold to Greece in 1968 and renamed Eleni for V. Hadji Ioannou.
+Broken up at Karachi in Jan.-1973.

 Back to Reinholt on the "Ships starting with R" page.

-The text on this page was compiled with the help of: Misc. sources as named within the above text, and summary of statements by survivors (in a memorandum to Navy Department, Office of the Chief of Naval Operations, Washington, dated May 1-1942 and signed U.S.N.R.
+The text on this page was compiled with the help of: Misc. sources as named within the above narrative, and summary of statements by survivors (in a memorandum to Navy Department, Office of the Chief of Naval Operations, Washington, dated May 1-1942 and signed U.S.N.R.
 Ensign A. J. Powers), received from Tony Cooper, England.

 Be